9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 representing the XML content as well as a `String` representing a name to use in error messages, and returns a `Feed`.

-HaXml is designed as a \"filter\" converting data of one type to another.
+HaXml is designed as a "filter" converting data of one type to another.
 It can be a simple straightforward conversion of XML to XML, or of XML to Haskell data, or of Haskell data to XML.
 HaXml has a data type called `CFilter`, which is defined like this: